Astronomy Essentials

 How to find the Lyrid meteor shower radiant point

-From the Northern Hemisphere. the bright star Vega in the constellation Lyra – near the radiant point for the Lyrid shower – rises above your local horizon, in the northeast, around 9 to 10 p.m. your local time in April.
+From the Northern Hemisphere.
+The bright star Vega in the constellation Lyra – near the radiant point for the Lyrid shower – rises above your local horizon, in the northeast, around 9 to 10 p.m. your local time in April.
 That’s the time on your clock, from mid-latitudes, from the northern part of the globe.
 Vega climbs upward through the rest of the night.
 By midnight, Vega is high enough in the sky that meteors radiating from that direction streak across your sky.
 Just before dawn, Vega and the radiant point shine high overhead, and the meteors will be raining down from the top of the Northern Hemisphere sky.

-From the far southerly Southern Hemisphere.
+From the Southern Hemisphere.
 Vega – and the Lyrid meteors’ radiant point – don’t rise until the hours before dawn from the southern mid-latitudes.
 From there, the radiant point never gets very high in the sky.
 Many of the meteors that come from this point head northward, below your horizon if you’re in the Southern Hemisphere.
 Thus, you have a narrower window for watching this particular, far-northern shower.
 Still, you might see some meteors!

 The higher Vega appears in your sky, the more meteors you’re likely to see.